We live in exciting times for musicians!

 1. Get Marketing Right

-The reason some music teachers don’t succeed in building a business is because they think too small.
+The reason some music teachers don’t succeed in building a business is that they think too small.
 Just because your audience is your local community doesn’t mean large corporations’ marketing rules don’t apply.

 So, how do you operate your small business like a professional company?